Tirupati–Puducherry Weekly Express

 The Tirupati–Puducherry Weekly Express is an Express train belonging to South Central Railway zone that runs between Tirupati and Puducherry in India.
 It is currently being operated with 17413/17414 train numbers on a weekly basis.

 Service

-The 17413/Tirupati–Puducherry Weekly Express has an average speed of 45 km/hr and covers 303 km in 6h 45m.
-The 17414/Puducherry–Tirupati Weekly Express has an average speed of 41 km/hr and covers 303 km in 7h 25m.
+The 17413/Tirupati–Puducherry Weekly Express has an average speed of 45 km/h and covers 303 km in 6h 45m.
+The 17414/Puducherry–Tirupati Weekly Express has an average speed of 41 km/h and covers 303 km in 7h 25m.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard ICF rakes with a max speed of 110 kmph.
+The train has standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 10 coaches: